-A question may only be asked if notice has been given by submitting it in writing to Democratic Services no later than 30 minutes prior to the commencement of the Council Meeting.
+A question may only be asked if notice has been given by submitting it in writing to Democratic Services no later than 3pm on the day of the Council Meeting (on the basis that the Council Meeting commences at 6pm).
 Each question must give the name and address of the questioner, and must identify the Councillor to whom it is to be put.
 The same question may be addressed to two identified Councillors, in which case this will count as two separate questions for the purposes of Rule 10.4.